 The status of this stock relative to OSP in the Atlantic EEZ is unknown.
 The western north Atlantic offshore bottlenose dolphin is not listed as threatened or endangered under the Endangered Species Act.
-In Canada, the Cetacean Protection Regulations of 1982, promulgated under the Standing Fisheries Act, prohibit the catching or harassment of all cetacean species.
 There are insufficient data to determine the population trends for this species.
-This level is not less than 10% of the calculated PBR and, therefore, cannot be considered to be insignificant and approaching zero mortality and serious injury rate.
+Total fishery-related mortality and serious injury for this stock is not less than 10% of the calculated PBR and, therefore, cannot be considered to be insignificant and approaching zero mortality and serious injury rate.
 The status of this stock has been changed from strategic to non-strategic because the estimated annual fishery-related mortality and serious injury is below PBR.